archivesspace/tech-docs/migrations/migrate_from_archivists_toolkit.md

 * Take special care to check to make sure your container data and locations are correct.
 The model for this is significantly different between AT and ArchivesSpace (where locations are tied to a container rather than directly to a resource or accession), so this presents some challenges for migration.

 * Merge enumeration values as necessary.
-For instance, if you had both ‘local’ and ‘local sources’ as a source for names, it might be a good idea to merge these values.
+For instance, if you had both ‘local' and ‘local sources' as a source for names, it might be a good idea to merge these values.